 Recognizing the importance of friendships, relationships, and social interactions in the lives of our students, we believe co-curricular activities are a vital component of students' educational experience.
-We appreciate team activities and individual achievements; we honor service beyond one's self and personal aspirations; we value experiences that stimulate imagination, creativity, and intrinsic curiosity; and we promote respectful, responsible, engaged citizenship along with the pursuit of life-long learning, leadership, and service given to others.
+We appreciate team activities and individual achievements; we honor service beyond one's self and personal aspirations; we value experiences that stimulate imagination, creativity, and intrinsic curiosity; and we promote respectful, responsible, engaged citizenship.

 Co-curricular activities provide a framework for students to discover, explore, and expand their interests, pursuits, and passions.
-Designed to expand learning beyond the classroom walls and into the greater community, Antilles School sponsors a variety of co-curricular activities in order to provide students time and opportunities to participate in organizations and clubs, academic and athletic contests, stage and studio experiences, class retreats and school dances, field trips and service activities, and career internships.
+Designed to expand learning beyond the classroom walls and into the greater community, Antilles School sponsors a variety of co-curricular activities in order to provide students time and opportunities to participate in organizations and clubs, academic and athletic contests, stage and studio experiences, class retreats and school dances, field trips and service activities, and career internships.Co-curricular activities are frequently student-generated, planned and led, affording special occasions for social interaction, student leadership, and student choice.